-“. . . where k=2πf/c is the instantaneous wavenumber and Pf is the Fourier transform of p(t).”
+where k=2πf/c is the instantaneous wavenumber and Pf is the Fourier transform of p(t).”

-Reviewer #2, Concern #5: Can you include a link to a preprint/pre-release of [22]?
+Reviewer #2, Concern #5: Can you include a link to the preprint/pre-release of [22]?

-Author response: The authors will gladly share the preprint copy of the reference requested by the reviewer, [22] in the previous manuscript and [24] in the updated manuscript.
-The preprint document is attached as “Supplemental Material not for Review and not for Publication” in the new submission.
+Author response: The authors will gladly share the preprint copy of the reference requested by the reviewer [22] in the previous manuscript and [24] in the updated manuscript.
+The preprint document is attached as “Supplemental Material not for Review and not for Publication” in the revised manuscript.